-Bridges is an after school program for middle school students and their parents.
-It was designed to increase school engagement and achievement, strengthen family-school linkages, and prevent adolescents’ social, emotional, and behavioral problems.
+BRIDGES is a family-focused program for middle school students and their parents.
+It uses evidence-based strategies to increase school engagement and keep teens on a positive path in life to prevent common teen problems.

-We are now partnering with Title 1 schools to redesign the original program so it can be implemented as a sustainable, cost-effective, technology-assisted program in schools across the state and nationally.
+Funded by the National Institute of Drug Abuse (R01 DA045855), we are now partnering with Title 1 schools to redesign the original program so it can be implemented as a sustainable, cost-effective, technology-assisted program in Arizona and nationally.

 Interested Schools and School Districts